SinclairQL/ProForma-ESC-P2-Drivers/README.md

                 Epson (ESC/P2) Drivers for ProWesS (and ProForma)
                 -------------------------------------------------

-These drivers are all copyright RWAP Software 1999-2000, released as freeware as part of the 30th Anniversary of RWAP Software.
+A former commercial package, these drivers are originally copyright RWAP Software 1999-2000, released as freeware as part of the 30th Anniversary of RWAP Software.

 They are based on the original drivers provided by PROGS with their ProWeSs package for the Sinclair QL.